How to Become a Teacher

 1. A bachelor’s degree

 Whether you want to teach in Maryland or elsewhere, elementary school or high school, you are required to have a bachelor’s degree.
+If you have an overall GPA of 3.0 or higher on your most recently earned degree, you are not required to submit test scores from Praxis or equivalent tests.

 2. Attendance at a state approved teacher education program

 The MAT program is approved by the Maryland State Department of Education.
-Within MAT students can concentrate on Elementary or Secondary education.
+Within MAT, students can concentrate on Elementary or Secondary education.
 In order to attend the Elementary school track your bachelor’s degree major must be in one of the four key content areas (mathematics, science, English, or social studies) or a well-rounded liberal arts field.
 Secondary teachers are required to have a bachelor’s degree in their desired teaching field (or a comprehensive minor), such as History or a foreign language.

 Graduates from the MAT program leave as certified teachers.
 Based on your prerequisite background, a student can enter the Loyola MAT program and leave as a certified high school biology or French teacher, for example, or enter the elementary classroom fully prepared to teach a complete curriculum.